 Do I need travel insurance for Singapore?

-How much does travel insurance for Singapore cost from AU?
+How much does travel insurance for Singapore cost from Australia?

-For a one-week trip, basic cover starts from approximately A$35-55 per person, while comprehensive cover ranges from AU$60-110.
-Singapore is a relatively low-risk destination to insure due to its safety and stability.
-Family policies and multi-destination options can offer savings.
+For a one-week trip, basic cover starts from around A$30-50 per person, while comprehensive cover ranges from A$60-100.
+Singapore's low risk profile keeps premiums affordable.
+Family and couple policies offer additional savings.

 Is Singapore safe for Australian travellers?